 The Aug.
-8 incident at the Russian navy's range on the White Sea killed two servicemen and five nuclear engineers and injured six other people.
-The authorities reported a spike in radiation levels in nearby Severodvinsk, but insisted it didn't pose any danger.
+8 incident at the Russian navy's range in Nyonoksa on the White Sea killed two servicemen and five nuclear engineers and injured six others.
+The authorities reported a rise in radiation levels in nearby Severodvinsk, but insisted it didn't pose any danger.